All classes learn how to keep safe online and use technology responsibily through eSafety lessons each half term.

 Years 1 and 2

 These classes will use a variety of programmes within Purple Mash to develop their coding skills, sort and present data as well as use technology to achieve specific goals including making music and animating stories.
-Lessons link to the KS1 National Curriculum:
+Lessons link to the KS1 National Curriculum and WVPS curriculum:

 Understand what algorithms are.